Skip to main content

 events.eventBytesstringbase64 string of bytes generated by json serializion of EventProto

-events.typestringEvent type which Raccoon uses to distribute the events to Kafka topics
+events.typestringEvent type which Raccoon uses to distribute the events to topics

 Sample JSON SendEventResponse